 What causes dehydration in cats

 Just like humans, cats can become dehydrated for many reasons.
-One cause of dehydration in cats is an illness, such as kidney disease, a bit of diarrhea and overheating.
-Vomiting or diarrhea also lead to fluid loss and might cause your cat to become dehydrated.
+One cause of dehydration in cats is an illness, such as kidney disease, diabetes.
+Vomiting or diarrhea also leads to fluid loss and might cause your cat to become dehydrated.

-Symptoms of dehydration
+Signs of dehydration in cats

 Some cats might be more inclined to lick an ice cube than to drink water from a bowl, while others might prefer bottled water over tap water.
 Always provide options and leave several bowls of water around the house for easy and constant access throughout the day.
 A cat fountain can also entice your feline to hydrate more.
 Pet fountains are also available at multiple price points.

-Dangers of Dehydration
+Dangers of cat dehydration

 When dehydration is due to vomiting or acute diarrhea, the veterinarian might need to administer subcutaneous fluids to help restore the correct levels of electrolytes.
-Leaving dehydration untreated can lead to further problems, including kidney conditions.
+Leaving dehydration untreated can lead to further problems, including kidney conditions or failure.

 - Rural Area Vet: Physical Examination of Dogs and Cats